API Reference¶

 ¶

-, as well as the class_name
+the parent_code and parent class, as well as the class_name of the entity.
+The

-class will inherit from parent_class
+class will inherit from parent_class.

-If the parent class does not exist, a note is added to the lines
+If the parent class does not exist, a note is added to the lines list for debugging purposes.

 code